UAW has enough votes to ratify GM agreement, sources say

-(WXYZ) — The tentative agreement between General Motors and the United Auto Workers does have enough votes to be ratified, sources close to the matter tell 7 Action News.
+The tentative agreement between General Motors and the United Auto Workers has enough votes to be ratified, sources close to the matter tell Scripps News Detroit.

 The new developments come just a day after there were reports that the deal might not be ratified, and then new reports later Wednesday that said the vote was too close to call.